google/site-kit-wp/readme.txt

 1. Upload the entire `google-site-kit` folder to the `/wp-content/plugins/` directory.
 2. Visit **Plugins**.
 3. Activate the Site Kit by Google plugin.
+4. Connect Site Kit to your Google account.
+If there are multiple WordPress admins, keep in mind that each admin must connect their own Google account in order to access the plugin.

 = After activation =